openai/universe-starter-agent/README.md

 To access TensorBoard to see various monitoring metrics of the agent, type: `http://localhost:12345/` in chrome.

-Using 16 workers, the agent should be able to solve Pong within 30 minutes on an `m4.10xlarge` instance.
+Using 16 workers, the agent should be able to solve `PongDeterministic-v3` (not VNC) within 30 minutes (often less) on an `m4.10xlarge` instance.
-Using 32 workers, the agent is abel to solve Pong in 10 minutes on an `m4.16xlarge` instance.
+Using 32 workers, the agent is abel to solve the same environment in 10 minutes on an `m4.16xlarge` instance.
-If you run this experiment on a high-end macbook pro, the above code will take just under 2 hours to solve Pong.
+If you run this experiment on a high-end macbook pro, the above job will take just under 2 hours to solve Pong.

 ![pong](https://github.com/openai/universe-starter-agent/raw/master/imgs/tb_pong.png "Pong")